HOW TO DECLUTTER YOUR BEDROOM: MAKING YOUR BEDROOM A SANCTUARY AND WHY IT MATTERS

 Your bedroom is usually the last thing you see at night and the first thing you see in the morning.
 Make your bedroom your own special space where you can feel relaxed at night and rejuvenated in the morning.
-Here are some tips on how to create a calm bedroom, making your bedroom a sanctuary and why it matters.
+Here are some tips on how to declutter your bedroom, making your bedroom a sanctuary and why it matters.

 YOUR BEDROOM AS A SANCTUARY

 Out of all the rooms in your home, particularly if you have kids, your bedroom is probably the one and only place that you can really call your own.
 The rest of your home is likely to be for family, friends and the general busy-ness of daily life.